Windos/windos.github.io/_posts/2015-07-23-ugly-validation.markdown

 You're in no way limited to using existing cmdlets in your ValidateScript atribute.
 You can even specify you're own functions.

 Whenever I use ValidateScript I always like to create my own `Validate-*` functions, in which I can do as complex a test as I want and also control the error message that is returned to the user.
-Your function should return `$true` if the parameter value is valid, and throw and error message if it is not valid.
+Your function should return `$true` if the parameter value is valid, and throw an error message if it is not valid.

 {% highlight powershell %}
 function Validate-ComputerName